 If You Misused Or Altered The Product, You May Not Be Eligible For Compensation

 If you are injured by a faulty product, you may sue the responsible parties to receive compensation for your injuries.
 However, if you made alterations to the product, ignored warnings or used the product in a way not intended, you may not be eligible to file a liability claim.
 Consumer injury (product liability) law is part of personal injury law that helps compensate those injured by the use of faulty products.

 Contact Gerling Law

-If you believe you have been injured by a defective product, our Evansville, Indianapolis, Louisville, and Owensboro lawyers can determine the source of the defect and hold the responsible parties liable for your injuries.
-For nearly 50 years, Gerling Law has helped many individuals and their families receive compensation for injuries or wrongful death caused by defective products.
-Contact us today at 812-266-9051.
+If you believe you have been injured by a defective product, Gerling Law lawyers can determine the source of the defect and hold the responsible parties liable for your injuries.
+For over 50 years, Gerling Law has helped many individuals and their families receive compensation for injuries or wrongful death caused by defective products.
+Contact us today at 1-888-GERLING (888-437-5464).
 Remember, Go with Experience.
 Go with Gerling.